CsatiZoltan/t8code-wiki/Step-4---Partition,-Balance,-Ghost.md

 We will start with the adapted forest from step 3.

+You will find the code to this example in the `tutorials/general/step4*` files and it creates the executable `tutorials/general/t8_step4_partition_balance_ghost`.

 ### Partition

 Each forest is distributed among the MPI processes.
 Partitioning a forest means